Pension for paraprofessionals

 It depends on how much you earned and how long you’ve worked when you retire.
 A UFT pension consultant can help you estimate your benefits.
 And remember, there’s no limit on the total amount you collect.
 Once you retire, those monthly pension checks will keep coming for the rest of your life.

 Q. Can I collect Social Security and a pension?

 Absolutely.
-If you join TRS, you can collect both Social Security and Retirement System benefits when you retire.
+You can collect both Social Security and TRS Retirement System benefits when you retire.